Iamhhp/Iamhhp/README.md

 ## About Me
 I am a Front End Developer actively engaged in web development.

-🧠 I'm currently expanding my knowledge by learning new technologies, with a particular focus on Redux and Nextjs.
+🧠 I'm currently expanding my knowledge by learning new technologies.

 ## Skills